stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/overview.md

 ![architecture](./images/architecture.png)

 Tronador comes with a CRD and a Tekton cluster task.
 The CRD, `Environment` , will be used for creating a DTE within your cluster.
 The Tekton cluster task, `create-environment` , will be used for automatically creating the `Environment` Custom Resource.
 The task depends on a [Tronador config file](./config_file.html) to be created in your repository, which will be used to create the CR.
-The `create-environment-provisioner` task can be used within your own Tekton pipeline, automating the process of creating and deploying the image of your application after changes are made to it.
+The `create-environment` task can be used within your own Tekton pipeline, automating the process of creating and deploying the image of your application after changes are made to it.
 An example of a pipeline doing this would be:

 1. A webhook is created when a PR is opened, and the pipeline containing the `create-environment` task is triggered.
 2. The pipeline will first create an image and push it to your container image registry.